railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 Unlike partner categories and their assigned partners, product categories do have an effect on the products assigned to them – and a product may belong to only one category.
-Under the main menu link :menuselection:`Warehouse` or :menuselection:`Sale`, select the menu :menuselection:`Configuration --> Products --> Products Categories` and click :guilabel:`New` to get an empty form for defining a product category.
+Under the main menu link :menuselection:`Warehouse` or :menuselection:`Sale`, select the menu :menuselection:`Configuration --> Products --> Products Categories` and click :guilabel:`Create` to get an empty form for defining a product category.

 Enter \ ``Radiators``\   in the :guilabel:`Name` field.
 You will see that other fields, specifically those